kagisearch/kagi-docs/docs/kagi/getting-started/setting-default.md

 <a name="custom_use"></a>
 ### Custom Use {#custom_use}

-If you want to manually set Kagi ase a default search engine, use these settings:
+If you want to manually set Kagi as a default search engine, use these settings:

 - Kagi Search URL [https://kagi.com/search?q={searchTerms}](https://kagi.com/search?q={searchTerms})